Of Belacan and Curry Puffs: A Taste of Singapore’s Past

 However, newspaper reports, one as early as 1874,11 indicate that a few Europeans had a connoisseur’s appreciation for this foul-smelling ingredient as suggested by its nickname – the Malayan caviar12 or the Malaccan cheese, where its best versions came from.13 Interest in its flavours was reflected by an enquiry on how to make “blachan toast” in the English newspapers in 190114 and by the 1920s a greater discernment of its varied use in dishes was seen: “The balachan [sic] is decidedly a delicious compound.
 It can be cooked in various ways, fried simply and mixed with chillies, onions, garlic, and aromatic herbs of different kinds with prawns, fish, crabs… The ‘curry’ so well known in this part of the world has got to be flavoured with this condiment without which it will lose much of its palatable taste.
 Balacan is equal to or superior (to some tastes) to any European caviarre [sic]… but the taste for it must be acquired.
 The smell is decidedly objectionable.”15

 Belacan is not only a key ingredient in Chinese, Malay and Eurasian dishes;16 newspapers reveal that entire communities were named after it or its raw ingredient, grago (or gerago).
-The Portuguese-Eurasian fishermen of Malacca who dragged nets to catch these tiny shrimp were themselves referred to as grago,17 which otherwise was a term of contempt used to describe the impoverished segments of the Eurasian community.18 At the same time belacan-making was so strongly associated with the Malays that they themselves were often referred to as belacan.19 A popular local saying among Malays at the time was: “Kalau tidak makan belacan, bukanlah orang Melayu” (If you don’t eat belacan, you are not Malay).20 The Peranakans too favoured the use of belacan in their cookery due to the Malay influence in their dishes.
-The fact that newspaper articles of the time associate different communities with this condiment is an indication how its production and consumption cut across racial lines even in colonial times.
-The condiment was so much part of the social fabric that the communists who were holed up in Malayan jungles at the time even purportedly used it for the making of bombs.21
+The Portuguese-Eurasian fishermen of Malacca who dragged nets to catch these tiny shrimp were themselves referred to as grago,17 which otherwise was a term of contempt used to describe the impoverished segments of the Eurasian community.18 At the same time belacan-making was so strongly associated with the Malays that they themselves were often referred to as belacan.19 A popular local saying among Malays at the time was: “Kalau tidak makan belacan, bukanlah orang Melayu” (If you don’t eat belacan, you are not Malay).20 The Peranakans too favoured the use of belacan in their cooking due to the Malay influence in their dishes.
+The fact that newspaper articles of the time associated different communities with this condiment is an indication how its production and consumption cut across racial lines even in colonial times.
+The condiment was so much a part of the social fabric that the communists who were holed up in Malayan jungles at the time even purportedly used it to make bombs.21

 The curry puff is often considered a local invention unique to Singapore and Malaysia though variants of it can be found in Thailand and the Philippines.
-The origins of the curry puff are clouded, but it is often attributed to the European colonial influence, its pastry having similarities to the Cornish pie or the Portuguese empanada.
+The origins of the curry puff are clouded, but it is often attributed to European colonial influence, its pastry having similarities to the Cornish pie or the Portuguese empanada.
 The curry puff’s spicy meat and potato filling point to an obvious Indian connection.

 A scan through digitised British newspapers of the early 20th century show that the curry puff and its indubitable partner, the sausage roll, were often served in cafes in England, Australia and India.22 The filling was often cold curry leftovers which were then “encased in a flakey pastry”,23 sealed into a triangular shape,24 then baked.
-One of the earliest references to the curry puff was an article in a local newspaper about the snack being served to underprivileged children during charitable Christmas parties in the 1930s.25 At these annual parties, the curry puff was packed along with other colonial staples such as an apple, a tin of milk, chocolates and cake and given as gifts during a day out with dodgem car riding at the Great World Amusement Park.
-The curry puff was not merely poor man’s fare as evidenced by the Special Dinner and Dance supper menu served at the Adelphi Hotel in 1932, which included the puff alongside dishes such as Mayonnaise de Saumone, Roast Chicken and Roquefort Cheese.26
+One of the earliest references to the curry puff was an article in a local newspaper about the snack being served to underprivileged children during charitable Christmas parties in the 1930s.25 At these annual parties, the curry puff was packed along with other colonial staples, such as an apple, a tin of milk, chocolates and cake, and given as gifts during a day out with dodgem car riding at the Great World Amusement Park.
+The curry puff was not merely poor man’s fare as evidenced by the Special Dinner and Dance supper menu served at the Adelphi Hotel in 1932, which included the puff alongside dishes such as mayonnaise de saumone, roast chicken and roquefort cheese.26

 The original Polar Cafe was located along High Street in the 1920s and popular with those who frequented the area.
 Courtesy of Polar Puffs & Cakes Pte Ltd.